chengharv-pen/employee-project/README.md

 A Spring Boot application that lets its user execute 4 types of API requests, such as POST/GET/PUT/DELETE via either Postman or in a HTML website.
 The MySQL database at port 3306 will be changed, depending on the API request.

-The text "<YOUR IP ADDRESS>" in src/main/resources/application.properties can be changed with your IP address.
+The text <YOUR IP ADDRESS> in src/main/resources/application.properties can be changed with your IP address.

 Logging and exceptions for the EmployeeController, integration tests and authentication (with OAuth2 and JWT) have also been implemented.